SangMunnKim/Landing-page/README.md

 # Landing-page
-HTML and CSS practice project
+HTML and CSS practice project in The Odin Project